Franky1/Streamlit-Selenium/README.md

 Streamlit project to test Selenium running in Streamlit sharing runtime.

-> WORK IN PROGRESS - NOT FINISHED YET
+> WORK IN PROGRESSs
+> Local Windows and Docker deployment works
+> Deployment to Streamlit Sharing does NOT work

 ## ToDo

-- [ ] improve the selenium example
-- [ ] make a streamlit app
-- [ ] test streamlit app locally
-- [ ] deploy to streamlit sharing runtime
-- [ ] test streamlit app on streamlit sharing runtime
+- [ ] Test streamlit app on streamlit sharing runtime [FAILED]

 ## Problem